AdrianMedvetchi/TA6/Markdown.md

 [def]: <Dalai Lama quote.jpg>
 something went wrong, because the lists and images content was deleted when merged a branch.
 To fix it i will try to checkout commit the version where this error happened.
+Nothing changed, the lists and image sections remain null -> next I will create a branch for lists and a branch for images and will follow again the steps.